-Instead of trying to escape from the pain points of our lives, what if we embraced the good parts and focused on the things we truly valued?
+Instead of trying to escape from the pain points of our lives, what if we embraced the good parts and focused on the things we truly value?

 Read through the questions in this post and figure out how to carve out time for the people and things that matter.
-It’s nice to have a month off to travel the globe, but it’s just as important to find peace, love and understanding on a daily basis.
+It’s nice to have a month off to travel the globe, but it’s just as important to find peace, love, and understanding each and every day.

-In fact, I would argue that it’s more important to find contentment every day in the simplest of ways.
+I would argue that it’s more important to find contentment in the simplest of ways.
 That’s much more valuable than believing you need big trips and adventures to make life worthwhile.

 If you cannot quit our day job what can you do to live your best life right now?
 How can you live without money, (at least without tons of it), and still feel joyful and fulfilled?

-Tell your parents, partner and children how much you love them.
+- Show your appreciation.
+Tell your parents, partner, and children how much you love them.
 Thank your coworker for completing a project on time.
 Thank your child’s teacher for being there on a particularly hard day.

 Wealth Beyond Money

-Now don’t get me wrong, if you can afford to save a good portion of your income and work towards financial independence by all means start your journey.
+Now don’t get me wrong.
+If you can afford to start working towards financial independence by all means start your journey.
 Just remember not to sacrifice the things that matter right now.

 You don’t need a lot of money to live your best life.
-In fact, refocusing your time is much more important than money ever will be.
-Remember your success will not be defined by the number of investments in your bank accounts.
+Refocusing your time is much more important than money ever will be.
+Remember that your success will not be defined by the number of investments in your bank accounts.